Sensitivities of Black Hole Images from GRMHD Simulations: The Landscape of The Model Parameters

 \section{The Landscape of The Model Parameters}

 In this section, we study what NMSE (Equation~\ref{eq:NMSE}) is generated when varying $\theta_{\rm{o}}$ and $R_{\rm high}$, i.e., the error landscape.
-This serves as a proxy for determining the difficulty of fitting the data.
+This serves as a proxy for determining the difficulty of fitting the data, and does not require the gradient functionality of \code{Jipole}, which we will exploit in the next section.
 First, we examine the dependence of the error on $\theta_{o}$, while holding $R_{\rm high}$ fixed.
 Second, we analyze the error as a function of $R_{\rm high}$ for a fixed $\theta_{o}$.
 Finally, we present a two‑dimensional map of the error landscape when both $\theta_{o}$ and $R_{\rm high}$ vary simultaneously.